yiphei/yif-AI/deep_sight_transformer/README.md

 ## Conclusions

-Given the nature of planning, the hypothesis was that a planning objective model would improve both train and validation loss.
+Given the nature of planning, the hypothesis was that adding a planning objective to a model would improve both train and validation loss.
 The training loss would improve because of the prominent role that planning plays in the next token generation's computational graph.
 The val loss would improve because planning shares a strong affinity with generalization.
 The results from the new model fully substantiate the hypothesis.

 Alas, the principal limitation is my personal compute budget, so this project cannot avail itself of further analysis and experimentation.